snap-one/docs-driverworks-xml/source/includes/2_tv_driver_xml/_30-model.md

 `<model></model>`

-This element contains the model information for the device
+This element contains the model information for the device.

 ### Example